Varunmargam/My_Blogs/clkw2rt15000909mb2a3l8ocm.md

 **Challenges with Multiple VMs:**

-* **Resource Overhead**: Each VM requires a full operating system, leading to more resources and VM takes time to boot.
+* **Resource Overhead**: Each VM requires a full operating system, leading to more resources and the VM takes time to boot.

-* **Scalability**: To make our website run in production we would have to provide High availability meaning multiple VMs for frontend, backend, and database to ensure if any of the VM stops running then another VM can be initiated.
+* **Scalability**: To make our website run in production we would have to provide High availability meaning multiple VMs for frontend, backend, and database to ensure if any of the VMs stops running then another VM can be initiated.

 * **Time**: As VM has its OS it takes time to boot and start and run the service.
-In the case of multiple VM, the time lag can be large and can decrease the engagement of the users.
+In the case of multiple VMs, the time lag can be large and can decrease the engagement of the users.

 * **Configuration Management**: Managing and synchronizing the configurations and dependencies across multiple VMs can be more complex.
 At every stage, we would have to repeat this process.